. . . strive to be interesting!

 From “How to Have a Better Conversations”. by Celeste Headlee, Toastmasters’ Magazine.

 (1) Ask yourself, ‘Why am I telling the person this?’

-Someone I know is adept at telling me a long meandering story without getting to the point.
+Someone I know tells me long meandering stories without getting to the point.
 I keep trying to understand her underlying message, but fail.
 I finally ask her, ‘Why are you telling me this?’
-She responds by continuing to tell her story.
+She responds by continuing to tell me her story.
 She doesn’t understand that I am bewildered, and doesn’t attempt to understand her motives for speaking to me.

 I ask her again, ‘What is the point you’re making?’

-Again she keeps talking.
-She can’t answer me because she doesn’t know.
+She doesn’t answer me because she doesn’t know.
 That’s why her conversations don’t end.
-She is speaking to me to alleviate her loneliness.
-I doubt she realises that, though she may.
+She speaks to me to alleviate her loneliness, I suspect.
 The trouble is, by not having a message she bores people silly and frightens them away.
 And exacerbates her loneliness.

 Don’t be like her.
-Be like Mr Ed.
+Instead, be like Mr Ed.
 Don’t speak unless you have something to say.
 Know precisely what your message is, and give it.
 If you are telling a story or giving information, ask yourself,

 ‘Why am I telling them this?’